apache/metron/metron-deployment/README.md

 * If you want to manually install Metron on a APT-based system like Ubuntu, installation can be simplified by using these packages.

-* If you want a guided installation process using Ambari on an APT-based system, then these RPMs are a necessary prerequisite.
+* If you want a guided installation process using Ambari on an APT-based system, then these DEBs are a necessary prerequisite.

 #### What is this **not** good for?